tb-dhk/food-pod/README.md

 ## Directory Structure

-The output of `tree -d` should look like this:
+Your project directory should look like this:

 ```
 datasets/